just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Unit-Overview.rst

     &lt;/li&gt;&lt;/ul&gt;
     -->
     <!--Below is the &quot;studentized&quot; version of the overview from the official syllabus-->
-    <p class="overview">This unit extends your mobile programming toolkit to several new App Inventor components and introduces a number of new programming concepts, including the concepts of <span class="hover vocab yui-wk-div" data-id="variable">variables</span>,  <span class="hover vocab yui-wk-div" data-id="list">list</span> and <span class="hover vocab yui-wk-div" data-id='data abstraction'>data abstraction</span>.
-The main app in this unit, <i>The Paint Pot app</i>, a computational model of finger painting,  focuses on App Inventor's drawing and painting features and related topics from the CS Principles framework.
+    <p class="overview">This unit extends your mobile programming toolkit to several new MIT App Inventor components and introduces a number of new programming concepts, including the concepts of <span class="hover vocab yui-wk-div" data-id="variable">variables</span>,  <span class="hover vocab yui-wk-div" data-id="list">list</span> and <span class="hover vocab yui-wk-div" data-id='data abstraction'>data abstraction</span>.
+The main app in this unit, <i>The Paint Pot app</i>, a computational model of finger painting,  focuses on MIT App Inventor's drawing and painting features and related topics from the CS Principles framework.
 The app is presented in three parts each of which is followed by a set of creative project exercises and challenges.
 This unit also introduces two other apps:  <i>Map Tour</i> app, which provides a first introduction to <span class="hover vocab yui-wk-div" data-id='list'>lists</span>, and <i>Map Tour with TinyDB</i>, which demonstrates how to incorporate external data and location into a mobile app.
 You will also further your understanding of the <span class="hover vocab yui-wk-div" data-id="binary number system">binary number system</span> and be introduced to the idea of a <span class="hover vocab yui-wk-div" data-id='bit'>bit</span> as the fundamental unit of <span class="hover vocab yui-wk-div" data-id='data'>data</span>.
 Through a number of hands-on and interactive activities, you will explore how bits are used to represent images and how redundant <span class="hover vocab yui-wk-div" data-id='parity'>parity</span> bits can be used to detect simple data transmission errors.
 These lessons are complemented by an <i>Impact of CS</i> reading and activity.
     </p>
     <div class="yui-wk-div" id="overview"><!-- Generated by generateBIEU --></div>
     <!--Original vocab <span class="hover vocab yui-wk-div" data-id='list'>list</span>